 EU citizens embrace green investments from emissions trading revenues

 Securing sufficient support for carbon pricing and answering hard distributional questions has gained new urgency in European policy making.
 In May 2023, the European Union has reaffirmed its commitment to carbon pricing as a flagship decarbonization policy with a second emissions trading system, to be introduced in 2027-2028, covering emissions from buildings and road transport.
-These are two sectors, in which the incidence of carbon pricing would predominantly fall on consumers.
+These are two sectors in which the incidence of carbon pricing would predominantly fall on consumers.
 As a consequence, the European Union will complement the new trading system with a “Social Climate Fund”, where member states will collectively put a share of their auctioning revenues towards financing energy-efficiency related building renovations and sustainable transport, as well as providing direct income support to the most vulnerable.
 But is this policy mix attuned to the needs and preferences of the European citizenry?

 Our survey of 2,251 individuals in France, Germany, and Spain on the support of European Emissions Trading under different forms of revenue recycling indeed affirms that the public cares about providing low-carbon alternatives: Channeling the revenues from carbon pricing towards low-carbon investment yields the highest approval for a new emissions trading system (see Figure 1), while combining low-carbon investment with direct cash transfers to vulnerable households is the next preferred option.
 Distributing the revenues back as uniform cash transfers, either at the European or the country level, yields significantly less support.
 Notably, these results robustly hold when the data is disaggregated according to several socio-economic characteristics (e.g., age, education, income) and political preferences.
 While voting preferences are more strongly correlated with policy support than socio-economic characteristics, political leanings only seem to impact on support levels overall, while the recycling option of low-carbon investments maximizes support across all groups of the political spectrum (see Supplementary Information).